Learning low-rank latent mesoscale structures in networks

-\commHL{ Our NDL algorithm (see Algorithm~\ref{alg:NDL}) finds a network dictionary that approximately minimizes the upper bound in {the} inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}{.
-Ssee Theorem~\ref{thm:NDL} in the SI.)} Using an arbitrary network dictionary is likely to yield larger values of the upper bound.
+Our NDL algorithm (see Algorithm~\ref{alg:NDL}) finds a network dictionary that approximately minimizes the upper bound in the inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}. {(See Theorem~\ref{thm:NDL} in the SI.)} Using an arbitrary network dictionary is likely to yield larger values of the upper bound.
 Therefore, according to the theorem in Figure~\ref{fig:recons_bd_plot}\textbf{a}, it is likely to yield a less accurate weighted reconstructed network.
-For instance, consider using a network dictionary that consists of a single $k$-path, the aforementioned upper bound is the mean number of off-chain edges in mesoscale patches of a network divided by $k-1$.
-(See the right inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}.)
-For any ER network with {expected} edge density $p$, this quantity equals $kp/2$ in expectation.
-At scale $k=20$ for \dataset{ER}$_{2}$, this value is $0.5$.
+For instance, {for} a network dictionary that consists of a single $k$-path, the aforementioned upper bound is the mean number of off-chain edges in {the} mesoscale patches of a network divided by $k - 1$.
+(See the inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}.)
+For an ER network with expected edge density $p$, this upper bound equals $kp/2$ in expectation.
+At scale $k = 20$ for \dataset{ER}$_{2}$, this value is $0.5$.
 Consequently, we expect a reconstruction accuracy of at least $50\%$ when reconstructing \dataset{ER}$_{2}$ using latent motifs (such as the ones for \dataset{UCLA} in Figure~\ref{fig:img_ntwk_dict}) that have large on-chain entries and small off-chain entries.
 Substituting the edge density of \dataset{UCLA} for $p$, we expect a reconstruction accuracy of at least 94\%.
-However, according to the first inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}, the lower bound for the reconstruction accuracy that we obtain using latent motifs of \dataset{UCLA} is about 80\%.
-Therefore, {for \dataset{UCLA}, we expect to} obtain many more off-chain edges in mesoscale patches than what {we expect} from an ER network with the same edge density.
-We plot the lower bound {of} the reconstruction accuracy in Figures~\ref{fig:recons_bd_plot}\textbf{b}--\textbf{e} for the {parameters {in} Figures~\ref{fig:network_recons}\textbf{b}--\textbf{e} (i.e., $k=21$ and $r\in \{6,16,25,36,49,64,81,100 \}${)}.} {The} lower bound for {the} self-reconstructions {is not too far from the} actual reconstruction accuracy for unweighted reconstructed networks in {Figures~\ref{fig:network_recons}\textbf{b}--\textbf{e}} {(it is within $20\%$ for \dataset{Caltech} and \dataset{UCLA} and within $10\%$ for \dataset{MIT} and \dataset{Harvard} for all $r$)}, but there {is a much larger accuracy gap} for the cross-reconstruction experiments (e.g., {there is} at least a $50\%$ difference for \dataset{UCLA}$\leftarrow$\dataset{Caltech}).
-This indicates that, even if one uses latent motifs that are not very efficient at mesoscale approximation, one can obtain unweighted global reconstructions that are significantly more accurate than what is guaranteed by the theoretically proven bounds.}
+However, according to the first inequality in Figure~\ref{fig:recons_bd_plot}\textbf{a}, the lower bound of the reconstruction accuracy that we obtain using latent motifs of \dataset{UCLA} is about 80\%.
+Therefore, for \dataset{UCLA}, we expect to obtain many more off-chain edges in mesoscale patches than what we expect from an ER network with the same edge density.
+We plot the lower bound of the reconstruction accuracy in Figures~\ref{fig:recons_bd_plot}\textbf{b}--\textbf{e} for the {parameters in Figures~\ref{fig:network_recons}\textbf{b}--\textbf{e} (i.e., $k = 21$ and $r \in \{6,16,25,36,49,64,81,100 \}$).} The lower bounds for the self-reconstructions is not too far from the actual reconstruction accuracies for unweighted reconstructed networks in Figures~\ref{fig:network_recons}\textbf{b}--\textbf{e} (it is within $20$\% for \dataset{Caltech} and \dataset{UCLA} and within $10$\% for \dataset{MIT} and \dataset{Harvard} for all $r$), but we {observe} much larger accuracy gaps for the cross-reconstruction experiments.
+(For example, there is at least a $50$\% difference for \dataset{UCLA}$\leftarrow$\dataset{Caltech}.)
+This indicates that, even if one uses latent motifs that are not very efficient {at approximating mesoscale patches}, one can obtain unweighted {reconstructions} that are significantly more accurate than what is guaranteed by the theoretically proven bounds.